gongyisheng/playground/nlp/enwiki/readme.md

 ## Subword level information
-In fasttext, each word w is represented as a bag of character n-gram
+In fasttext, each word w is represented as a bag of character n-gram The model represents words by a sum of its character n-grams
 ```
 where -> (wh, whe, her, ere, re)  (n=3)
 ```